Mad Max: Fury Road: Plot

-With the world a desert wasteland following societal collapse and warfare over resources, a survivor named Max Rockatansky, who is haunted by memories of all the people he has failed to protect, is captured and taken to warlord Immortan Joe's Citadel, where he is imprisoned and used as a "blood bag" for Nux, a sick War Boy.
-Meanwhile, Imperator Furiosa, one of Joe's lieutenants, is sent in the armoured "War Rig" to trade produce for petrol and ammunition with two of Joe's allies.
-When Joe realises his five wives are fleeing in the Rig, he leads his army in pursuit of Furiosa, calling on the aid of Gas Town and the Bullet Farm.
-Nux joins the pursuit with Max strapped to his car, and a battle ensues.
-Furiosa drives into a sand storm and loses all of her pursuers, except Nux, who attempts to sacrifice himself to blow up the Rig.
-Max frees himself and restrains Nux, and Furiosa destroys their car.
+Max Rockatansky is captured by cult leader Immortan Joe's War Boys and taken to his fortress called the Citadel.
+Max, a universal donor, is forced to transfuse his blood to Nux, a sick War Boy.

+Meanwhile, Joe sends his lieutenant Imperator Furiosa in the armoured "War Rig" to trade produce and water for petrol and ammunition with two of his allies, the Bullet Farmer and the People Eater.
+When Joe realises his five "wives" are fleeing in the Rig, he leads his entire army in pursuit, calling on his allies to help.
+Nux joins the pursuit with Max strapped to his car, and a chasing battle ensues.
+After entering enemy territory and fending off a rival gang, Furiosa drives into a dust choked supercell and loses all of her pursuers except Nux, who attempts to sacrifice himself to blow up the Rig.
+Max frees himself and restrains Nux, and Furiosa destroys Nux's car.